lexives/dd5cv-android/README.md

 # D&D 5e Character Vault - Android App
-An android app for managing characters for the Dungeons and Dragons 5th edition tabletop RPG.
+A native Android app for managing characters for the Dungeons and Dragons 5th edition tabletop RPG.

+## Architecture
+TBD

 ## How to Run Locally
 TBD